tudelft-iv/Visual-Localization-with-Spatial-Prior/README.md

 ### Oxford RobotCar Dataset
 We collected satellite images for [Oxford RobotCar dataset](https://robotcar-dataset.robots.ox.ac.uk/).
 The link to our collected satellite images: https://surfdrive.surf.nl/files/index.php/s/kF4NlGOeQT1sIpV.
+We release the images in accordance with the ``fair use'' policy in [Google Maps/Google Earth Terms of Service](https://www.google.com/help/terms_maps/), version: Jan 12, 2022.
+The released data is for the reproducibility of scientific research and cannot be used for commercial purposes.
+Google remains the copyright of images.

 The overview of the traversals we use:
 ![](images/overview_traversals.PNG)